sunoy2004/Devheat_Beta_SMASHERS/README.md

 # OVERVIEW

-<p><h3>This weboage is designed to store and search the data or students or professionals for searching their teammates in various hackthons across world wide.
+<h2>This webpage is designed to store and search the data of developers on basis of their skills and for searching teammates for various hackthons across the world.</h2>
-For this to work you need to first clone the git repository of this web page and then put/ paste every folder content in one.<br>
-To load the images and the files in one folder helps the content to load on webpage.</h3></p>

 ## TECHNOLOGIES USED
 <img alt="Static Badge" src="https://img.shields.io/badge/HTML-orange">